-We have explored the effect of retrieval augmentation on the performances and knowledge boundaries of LLMs.
-Generally, the retrieval results consist of documents with varying characteristics, which might lead to different effects of retrieval augmentation.
-For this purpose, we continue to study how different characteristics of supporting documents influence LLMs.
-In our experiments, we characterize document characteristics by the following factors, including the relevance between the document and the question, the presence of an answer within the document, and the number and proportion of golden documents.
+We have explored the effect of retrieval augmentation on LLMs.
+Actually, the retrieval results consist of documents with varying relevance, which might lead to different effects.
+For this purpose, we continue to study how different relevance of supporting documents influence LLMs.
+In our experiments, we consider the following perspectives, the relevance between the document and the question, and the presence of an answer within the document.